 Types of Social Skills

-Social skills come in various forms.
-Here are some key ones that have a significant impact on our daily lives.
+Social skills can take various forms, and the types of interpersonal skills vary widely in our daily lives.
+The following list describes some key social skills that have a significant impact on our daily lives.

 Active Listening